 In Zoroastrianism, human life indicates a struggle between good and evil, truth and deceit, light and darkness.
 That is why fire is sacred and respected as the symbol of truth and honesty.
-Though Zoroastrianism has roots in 6th BC, it entered the recorded history in 5th BC.
+Though Zoroastrianism has roots in the 6th BC, it entered recorded history in 5th BC.
 There are some inscriptions indicating that Achaemenid kings were the followers of Zoroaster.
-Since making a new fire had been difficult in the ancient times, Zoroastrian communities developed fire houses that had ever burning fires.
-The fire keepers were responsible to keep the fire burning, they covered the fire carefully with its ashes so that they could remove them in the morning.
-In this way, people did not have to make fires separately and they could take fire from the fire houses.
-As a result, fire houses got the necessary part of each community and fire keeping got a crucial profession.
-Later, the fire houses developed and were called Atash Gah in Persian.
+Since making a new fire had been difficult in ancient times, Zoroastrian communities developed fire temples with ever burning fires.
+The fire keepers were responsible for keeping the fire burning.
+They covered the fire carefully with its ashes so that they could remove them in the morning.
+In this way, people did not have to make fires separately and they could take fire from the fire temples.
+As a result, fire temples became the necessary part of each community and fire keeping became a crucial profession.
+Later, the fire temples developed and were called Atash Gah in Persian.
 Moreover, they believe that fire and water are the elements of ritual purity.

 Fire as a symbol of truth is a sacred element for Zoroastrians

-Though the documents indicate that Zoroastrians had no temples up to 5thcentury BC and the praying took place in homes or on the top of the hills, the fire temples were finally used by Zoroastrian communities.
-There are Zoroastrian temples dating back to pre-Sassanid period; however, the majority of fire temples were constructed in Sassanian dynasty.
+The documents indicate that Zoroastrians had no temples until the 5thcentury BC and the people used to pray at homes or on the top of the hills.
+The fire temples were finally used by Zoroastrian communities.
+There are Zoroastrian temples dating back to the pre-Sassanid period; however, the majority of fire temples were constructed in the Sassanian dynasty.
 Today, the oldest remains of a fire temple is located on Mount Khajeh in Sistan,Iran.
-It belongs to 3rd or 4th century BC.
+It belongs to the 3rd or 4th century BC.

 The early fire temples were constructed in the form of Chahar—Taqi.
 Chahar-Taqi (four arches) had four pillars above which there was a dome-like structure.
-In fact, they were the rudimentary form of elaborate domes of Islamic period.
+In fact, they were the rudimentary form of elaborate domes of the Islamic period.
 In other words, the construction of Islamic domes had roots in the Iranian-Zoroastrian structure called Chahar-Taqi (also called Char-taghi).
-Therefore, the pre-Islamic construction of Chahar-Taqi dates back to Parthian Empire and Sassanid Empire (approximately 3rd century BC).
-One of the oldest Chahar-Taqi structures –though just the ruins of it exist- is located in Jahrom and it dates back to Parthian era.
-They were simple and open; and used as fire temples by Zoroastrians especially during different assemblies.
+Therefore, the pre-Islamic construction of Chahar-Taqi dates back to the Parthian Empire and the Sassanid Empire (approximately 3rd century BC).
+One of the oldest Chahar-Taqi structures –though just the ruins of it exist- is located in Jahrom and it dates back to the Parthian era.
+They were simple and open, and used as fire temples by Zoroastrians, especially during different assemblies.

-Though the history of Zoroastrianism dates back to centuries BC, the glorious days of it refers to Sassanian period (3rd to 7th AD).
-During their governance, Zoroastrianism found a specific place and it was announced as the official religion by Sassanid kings.
+Although the history of Zoroastrianism dates back to centuries BC, the glorious days of it refers to the Sassanian period (3rd to 7th AD).
+During their governance, Zoroastrianism found a specific place and it was announced as the official religion by the Sassanid kings.
 Therefore, great fire temples were made in that time.
-The ruins of many temples belonging to Sassanid dynasty have been found in different parts of Iran especially in Fars, and Kerman provinces.
-It is interesting to know that during Sassanid dynasty, there were three highly significant fire temples in Iran: Azar Goshnasb, Azar Barzin Mehr or Azar Borzin Mehr, and Azar Faranbagh.
-Each of the fire temples belonged to a special society class and it was believed that Ohrmazd had created the three of them for protection of the world.
+The ruins of many temples belonging to the Sassanid dynasty have been found in different parts of Iran, especially in Fars and Kerman provinces.
+It is interesting to know that during the Sassanid dynasty, there were three highly significant fire temples in Iran: Azar Goshnasb, Azar Barzin Mehr or Azar Borzin Mehr, and Azar Faranbagh.
+Each of the fire temples belonged to a special society class and it was believed that Ohrmazd had created the three of them to protect the world.
 The fire temple of Azar Goshnasb belonged to kings and armies, the fire temple of Azar Franbagh belonged to the priests, and the fire temple of Azar Borzin Mehr belonged to the farmers.